 - Cool in pan for 10 minutes.

-- Remove all donuts from pans and dip each donut in some maple sugar powder.
+- Remove all donuts from pans and dip each one (the smooth underside works great) in some maple sugar powder.

 - Place each donut on a rack until completely cooled and enjoy!